Zelhorst92/1stMileStone-GymSite/README.md

 #### Clone with a link

--   When you want to clone; use the Clone with HTTPS option, copy the link displayed.
+-   When you want to clone; use the **Clone with HTTPS option**, copy the link displayed.
 -   Open your IDE and go to the terminal.
 -   Change the working directory to the location where the cloned directory is to go.
--   Use the "git clone" command and paste the url copied in the second step.
+-   Use the **git clone** command and paste the url copied in the second step.

 #### Open with GitHub Desktop